CeBiDa/ECG-for-ML/README.md

 # ECG-for-ML
-Framework for using raw ECG data as input in ML projects
+This repo provides on overview of software tools we created to facilitate use of ECG data in the context of scientific projects, mainly ML based.

+Software Tools: